 Caps on Medical Malpractice and Michigan Law

 In Michigan, there are limits to the amount of non-economic damages you can receive; however, if you meet the criteria of some kinds of injuries, your award can be significantly higher.
-Medical malpractice cases aren’t always easy to prove, and they can take several years to resolve.
-Getting an experienced medical attorney, like Eileen Kroll on your side as soon as possible can get your case moving forward.
+Medical malpractice cases aren’t always easy to prove, and they can take several years to be resolved with the help of a personal injury lawyer.
+Getting legal advice from an experienced medical malpractice attorney, like Eileen Kroll on your side as soon as possible can get your case moving forward.

 Medical malpractice laws in Michigan